rdmorganiser/rdmorganiser.github.io/en/documentation.md

 Tutorials
 =========

-There are tutorials for specific questions published on our project-describing webpage in the wiki [forschungsdaten.org](https://forschungsdaten.org/index.php/RDMO).
+We link our tutorials here and at our project-describing webpage in the wiki [forschungsdaten.org](https://forschungsdaten.org/index.php/RDMO).

+For Users:

+* Quickstart Guide [pdf]({{ start.baseurl }}/docs/Schnellstartanleitung.pdf) (Only German)

+For Admins:

 * ["How do I create a catalogue in RDMO?"](http://www.forschungsdaten.org/index.php/Katalog_erstellen) [pdf]({{ site.baseurl }}/docs/TutorialFragenkatalog.pdf)
 (only German)